minsoo9506/minsoo9506/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-Welcome to my github.
+Welcome to my github.I'm studying generally now.
+But I will be a specialist before 40 years old!

 ### ⚡ Profile
 - 2014.03~2020.08 (Undergraduate) Department of Applied Statistics, Yonsei University